Boboli obelisk: History

 In the sixteenth century, Cardinal Ferdinand I de' Medici bought the 6-metre high obelisk in Rome and placed it in the gardens of the Villa Medici.
 When the Grand Duke Peter Leopold of Lorraine became Grand-Duke of Tuscany, he transferred to Florence many of the artworks in the Villa Medici.
-In 1788 he moved the obelisk, which weighed 9000 kilograms, travelling to first to Livorno, then by land to Florence.
+In 1788 he moved the obelisk, which weighed 9,000 kilograms, traveling first to Livorno, then by land to Florence.
 The voyage took four months.
 He also moved the Ancient Roman basin made of granite that had been associated with the obelisk in the Villa Medici.

 It was erected near the center of the Amphitheater of the Boboli Gardens in 1790, along the main axis leading away from the palace.
 In 1840, the granite basin, originally thought to derive from the Terme Alessandrine found in the Campo Martius of Rome, was also included in front of the obelisk.
 The arrangement was designed by Pasquale Poccianti.
 The obelisk is surmounted by a gilded orb and the base has four turtles.
 Both these accoutrements were present in Rome.

 Underlying the traditional solar winged scarab to the top of the obelisk you can read the name and the first name of Ramesses II, from which the obelisk was erected.
 Entries, which are its titles, read: "Grand Master, powerful in all countries, the King, the Son of Tum and intelligent son of Atum."
 The King is also called "loved" by Tum and Ra, and this shows that the obelisk is directly from Heliopolis, the city of the "Sun" (Ra).